w3f/polkadot-wiki/docs/general/kusama/kusama-statemine.md

 :::

 To hold, send or receive most of the assets on Statemine, the accounts need to have a minimum balance of 0.1 microKSM (The Existential Deposit on Statemine).
-You can send KSM from a Kusama account to a statemine account using the teleport functionality.
+You can send KSM from a Kusama account to a Statemine account using the teleport functionality.
 For instructions on teleporting KSM, check this [tutorial on Teleports](../../learn/learn-teleport).
 The balance transfers of KSM on Statemine are similar to the balance transfers KSM on Kusama and can be done on the accounts page on Polkadot-JS Apps UI.

 In this tutorial, transfer of BILLCOINs (Asset ID: 223, Symbol: BILL) is demonstrated.